iterative/ldb/documentation/Command-summary.md

 Storage location registered with this flag must allow for adding files.

 LDB supports at most one read-add location, and uses it to store _previously unseen_ local data files that `ADD` command may reference outside the registered storage.
 Users can change or remove the `read-add` attribute by repeatedly adding locations with or without this flag.
-Attempt to add a 2nd `read-add` location to LDB should fail prompting the user to remove the attribute from existing location first.
+Attempt to add a second`read-add` location to LDB should fail prompting the user to remove the attribute from existing location first.

 `read-add` location should never be used to store any data objects that originate at cloud locations.